Practicing inclusivity

 As a team, educate yourselves about microaggression in the workplace and reflect on the impact of your actions.

-Make it the norm for pronouns to be included in email signatures.
+Encourage the inclusion of pronouns in email signatures.

-Send out the meeting agenda and materials well in advance to allow everyone to process and prepare for discussion at their own pace.
-Give team members a heads up if you plan to ask for input in a meeting.
+Send out the meeting agenda and materials in advance to allow everyone to process and prepare for discussion at their own pace.
+Give team members a heads-up if you plan to ask for input in a meeting.

 When someone exits the team, don't recycle the same job description for the next hire.
 Consider the skills already present on your team, and hire to fill gaps and maximize diversity.